dingdio/Witcher3-Blender-Tools/README.md

 Put "io_import_w2l" folder into your blender addons folder Launch Blender and activate the addon in Blender Preferences

+#### Settings for Witcher 3
 in the addon settings add your own paths to:
 - uncook_path = main repo where you exported all the game bundles with wcclite.exe .w2mesh files, .w2mi files, .w2ent etc.
-- tex_uncook_path = repo folder with ALL exported .tga from the game, add-on expects tga, no other format is supported
+- tex_uncook_path = repo folder with ALL exported .tga/.png/.dds from the game
 - apx_uncook_path = repo folder with ALL exported .apx from the game

+#### Settings for Witcher 2 / REDKit
+- Witcher 2 Path = This should be the path to your Wither 2 Instalation with REDKit also installed.

 ### WolvenKit 7 integration
 - WolvenKit 7 CLI = path to WolvenKit.CLI.exe